West Palm Beach Car Accident Lawyers

 Experienced Car Accident Attorneys Fight for Clients in Broward County, Palm Beach County, and all of South Florida

 Perhaps you were driving down Hibiscus Street.
 Or maybe it was a quick trip up Olive Avenue.
 Either way, you’ve found yourself in a car accident in West Palm Beach.
+The experienced West Palm Beach car accident lawyers from Gonzalez & Cartwright, P.A. has represented clients for more than 20 years.
+They understand how your life can change in an instant.
+They can assist in obtaining compensation to help pay for medical bills, lost wages, vehicle damages and other expenses caused by the crash.

 As one of the oldest incorporated municipalities in South Florida, West Palm Beach hosts its fair share of traffic accidents.
 Often times, these are major inconveniences.
 But sometimes, they can result in a totaled vehicle or serious injuries.